vivienhenz24/fuzzy-canary/packages/core/README.md

 This package maintainer sets `CANARY_TEXT` as a repository secret in GitHub Actions.
 During the release build, the secret honeypot URLs are injected into the compiled code.
 Users who install the package receive the pre-built version with the canary URLs already baked in - no configuration required on their end.

 **URL Format:**
-The maintainer can provide honeypot links in multiple formats:
+The maintainer provides honeypot links as a JSON array:

-**Option 1: JSON with descriptions (Recommended)**

 ```json
 [